BMProjects-Development/BMP-Translations/docs/GUIDE_EN.md

 The platform jobs are independent.
 For example, a CurseForge failure does not cancel an already successful GitHub or Modrinth publication.

-## Required GitHub secrets

-Configure these repository secrets under **Settings → Secrets and variables → Actions**:

-- `CURSEFORGE_TOKEN` — an author upload token for CurseForge project `1372113`;
-- `MODRINTH_TOKEN` — a token allowed to create versions for `bmp-translations`.

-GitHub Releases use the automatically provided `GITHUB_TOKEN` with `contents: write` permission.

 ## Retrying a failed platform

 Do not increase the pack version when retrying an incomplete publication.